Chevrotain/chevrotain/docs/tutorial/step3_adding_actions_root.md

 That is not to say there are no use cases in which **embedded actions** are better.
 The main advantage of embedded actions is their **performance**.
-Embedded actions are about twice as fast as using a CST Visitor.
+Embedded actions are about 50% faster than using a CST Visitor.
 This may sound like an unbeatable advantage but that is not the case:

-* Chevrotain is [so fast](http://sap.github.io/chevrotain/performance/) that even with a 1/2 performance penalty it would beat most other parsing solutions.
+* Chevrotain is [so fast](http://sap.github.io/chevrotain/performance/) that even with that performance penalty. penalty it would beat most other parsing solutions and still be close to the performance of an hand built parser.
+  - Tested on Modern V8

-* The Parsing step is normally just one step of a larger flow, a 1/2 performance penalty in one step does not equate to a 1/2 performance penalty in the whole flow...
+* The Parsing step is normally just one step of a larger flow, a large performance penalty in one step does not equate to a large performance penalty in the whole flow...

 ### Summary